Armin-Rosic/vecterrapen.js/README.md

 ![Minimal FUN Example](/images/minimalFUNExample.png)

 **This implementation of random walks adds 6,000 nodes to the DOM, yikes!!
-**Even though most browsers/devices handle this just fine, paths allow for a much more performant implementation.
+**Even though most browsers/devices handle this just fine, paths allow for a much more compact implementation.
 **see [Random Walks Revisited](#random-walks-revisited)

 ---